neuro-inc/neuro-cli/topics/topic-aliases.md

   `cmd` key in alias section implies **internal alias** mode.

-* `help`: help string, displayed by `neuro du --help`
+* `help`: help string, displayed by `apolo du --help`

   command \(optional\),

 Internal allases accept additional command line options and agruments, these parameters are passed to underlying command as is.

-E.g., `neuro lsl storage:directory` works as `neuro ls -l --human-readable storage:directory`
+E.g., `apolo lsl storage:directory` works as `apolo ls -l --human-readable storage:directory`

 ## External alias

 The external alias spawns a subprocess with passing default options and arguments, all user-provided arguments are passed to underlying programm as well.

-For example, the following configuration defines `neuro du` command as an alias for system `du --human-readable` with optional providing the directory for analyzing.
+For example, the following configuration defines `apolo du` command as an alias for system `du --human-readable` with optional providing the directory for analyzing.

 ```text
   [alias.du]